bbzaffari/Cooling-Link-Controller/README.md

 > 1. Select one sConfigElement at a time
 > 2. Modify its .value using pacing
 > 3. Save it after user confirmation
-> 4. Use its .MAX and MIN *pointers* to enforce safe bounds
+> 4. Use its MAX and MIN *pointers* to enforce safe bounds
-> 5. This abstraction enables:
+> This abstraction enables:
-> 6. Code reusability
+> 1. Code reusability
-> 7. Safe configuration
+> 2. Safe configuration
-> 8. Dynamic display
+> 3. Dynamic display
-> 9. External interface expansion (e.g., MQTT-driven updates)
+> 4. External interface expansion (e.g., MQTT-driven updates)

 ## Example: TEMP